 - Discuss your approach to managing resources.
 Explain how you will allocate these efficiently and effectively to support the project’s strategic objectives.

 - Present the project timeline, including key milestones and deadlines that align with your strategic approach.
 Explain how these will help monitor progress, manage risks, and ensure the project stays on track.

 - Identify potential challenges and risks that may arise during the project and explain how your strategy addresses these concerns.
 Discuss your approach to risk management, mitigation, and contingency planning.

 - Conclude the strategy section by emphasizing the benefits and advantages of your chosen approach.
 Explain how your strategy is designed to deliver the desired outcomes and meet stakeholder expectations.

-This is the section where you break your budget down into categories (tools, supplies, etc.) and include both direct and indirect costs.
+This is the section of writing a project proposal where you break your budget down into categories (tools, supplies, etc.) and include both direct and indirect costs.

 The key is to provide as much detail as possible so stakeholders can see you’ve done your research.